-Not a duiker, but similar both in size and favored habitat, Bates’ Pygmy Antelope (Neofragus batesi) – the second-smallest Africa ungulate – is a Congolese rainforest specie that has been recorded in Semliki National Park and in forests within and bordering the southern half of Queen Elizabeth National Park.
+Not a duiker, but similar in size and favoured habitat, Bates’ Pygmy Antelope (Neofragus batesi) – the second-smallest African ungulate – is a Congolese rainforest species recorded in Semliki National Park and forests within and bordering the southern half of Queen Elizabeth National Park.

-This tiny antelope’s lateral hooves absent or vestigial.
-Female Bates’ pygmy antelopes are marginally larger and heavier than males.
+Female Bates’ pygmy antelope females are marginally larger and heavier than males.
 Tiny conical horns, in males only, follow the line of the nose and forehead and may be concealed by crest hair.

-Bates’s pygmy antelope are active throughout the day and night, with peaks of activity around dawn and dusk.
-The day is typically spent in dense forest, while foraging in more open habitats occurs at night.
-This antelope is rarely found far from dense cover, which it uses as a refuge from predators.
+Bates’s pygmy antelope are active throughout the day and night, with activity peaks around dawn and dusk.
+The day is typically spent in the dense forest, while foraging in more open habitats occurs at night.
+This antelope is rarely found far from thick cover, which it uses as a refuge from predators.